BIDCatUCSF/Create-Spots-From-Text/README.md

 Description:

     Creates an Imaris spots object from x,y,z-positions in a CSV file.
 The spots size is determined by the user.
     Positions must be within the image boundary, for example, no negative values.
-Additionally, the extension assumes three lines of header information in the CSV file, therefore the first three lines will be skipped.
+Additionally, remove all headers and whitespace from CSV     file.The CSV document should only contain x,y,z-position data.

   Dependencies: